sainib/hadoop-data-pipeline/README.md

 IMPORTANT NOTE :

 This demo assumes that the automated process will be running as user - ambari-qa.
 So, it is necessary to make sure that file and directory permissions are adjusted appropriately, if you plan on using another user.
+Also
 ```

 * Get the source code ( git clone <repo-url> ) on sandbox VM.
 This demo assumes that the code is checked out in /app